 - 9 EFRAG observes that the ED explicitly considers the effect that technology may have on disclosure requirements. - 10 EFRAG observes that developments in technology influence how information is included in financial statements and how such information is used.
-EFRAG considers that the interaction of objective-based standards (moving away from lists of required disclosures) and electronic reporting might create specific challenges with comparing information at a point in time and over time. - 11 In EFRAG's 2012 Discussion Paper, EFRAG emphasised the need to consider the effect of technology on financial reporting in general and on disclosure requirements in particular.
-It was noted that the organisation of disclosures might be less important as users can dip in and out of the 'digital annual report' to find information that they need, rather than by reading it from front to back.
-EFRAG observed that developments in technology might influence how much information is included in printed financial statements.
-In electronic format, there may be less need for disaggregated disclosures, if disaggregation could be achieved by drilling down on the numbers in primary financial statements in a digital format. - 12 EFRAG reiterated this view in its 2017 response to the 2017 Principles of Disclosure Discussion Paper.
-Particularly, EFRAG regretted that the IASB project had not considered in greater depth the implications of digital reporting and other technological developments on the roles of the primary financial statements and the notes and the distinction between them.
-DP append noted that the IASB appeared to implicitly limit its focus to today's fixed layout-type reports.
+EFRAG considers that the interaction of objective-based standards (moving away from lists of required disclosures) and electronic reporting might create specific challenges with comparing information at a point in time and over time. - In EFRAG's 2012 Discussion Paper, EFRAG emphasised the need to consider the effect of technology on financial reporting in general and on disclosure requirements in particular.
+It was noted that the organisation of disclosures might be less important as users can dip in and out of the 'digital annual report' to find information that they need, rather than by reading it from front to back. - 12 EFRAG reiterated this view in its 2017 response to the 2017 Principles of Disclosure Discussion Paper.
+Particularly, EFRAG regretted that the IASB project had not considered in greater depth the implications of digital reporting and other technological developments on the roles of the primary financial statements and the notes and the distinction between them and noted that the IASB appeared to implicitly limit its focus to today's fixed layout-type reports. - 13 The issue of the disclosure overload may be perceived differently if information is provided in electronic format, as disaggregation could be achieved by drilling down on the numbers in digital primary financial statements.
+This could ultimately enable